webdevholland/webdevholland/README.md

 - 👋 Hi, I’m Chris
 - 👀 I’m interested in coding, art, medical science & fitness
-- 🌱 I’m currently learning Scratch

 <!---
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->